EDOC Acquisition Corp. Announces Business Combination Agreement with Australian Oilseeds Investments Pty Ltd.,

 ~ The oilseeds market is expected to grow to $340.44 billion in 2026 at a compound annual growth rate (CAGR) of 5.7% ~

 Victor, NY, Dec.
 07, 2022 (GLOBE NEWSWIRE) -- EDOC Acquisition Corp.
-(Nasdaq: ADOC, ADOCR, ADOCW, “EDOC”), a special purpose acquisition company, and Australian Oilseeds Investments Pty Ltd., an Australian proprietary company (the “Company”) announced today that they have entered into a definitive Business Combination Agreement (the “Business Combination Agreement”).
+ADOC ADOCR, ADOCW, "EDOC"))), a special purpose acquisition company, and Australian Oilseeds Investments Pty Ltd., an Australian proprietary company (the "Company") announced today that they have entered into a definitive Business Combination Agreement (the "Business Combination Agreement").

 Upon consummation of the transactions contemplated by the Business Combination Agreement (the "Business Combination"), Australian Oilseeds Holdings Limited, a newly formed subsidiary ("Pubco") will seek to be listed on the Nasdaq Capital Markets.
 The outstanding shares of the Company and EDOC will be converted into the right to receive shares of Pubco.
 The transaction represents a post-combination valuation of $190 million ($190,000,000) for the Company upon closing, subject to adjustment.